gabylaunay/Python-cookbook/README.md

 # Python-cookbook
 A Python cookbook for scientific data analysis.

-## Webpage
+This is a work in progress, mainly oriented towards image analysis at the moment.

-Those ressources are accessible as a [website](https://gabylaunay.github.io/Python-cookbook).
+## How to access it

-## Try it out
+Those ressources are accessible as a static [website](https://gabylaunay.github.io/Python-cookbook).

-For a more interactive experience, this is also available as a [jupyter notebook](https://mybinder.org/v2/gh/gabylaunay/Python-cookbook/master?urlpath=lab/tree/src/notebooks/pydsa.ipynb)
+If you want to play with the code, this is also available as an interactive [jupyter notebook](https://mybinder.org/v2/gh/gabylaunay/Python-cookbook/master?urlpath=lab/tree/src/notebooks/pydsa.ipynb).